mykelswitzer/progenitor/README.md

 Terraform is a language that allows you to declare your infrastructure, and using a provider, it will provision what is defined in the provider declared system (i.e. AWS)

-We are using terraform 0.12.x currently.
+The templates are using terraform 0.12.x currently.
 Please see these [instructions to install](https://learn.hashicorp.com/tutorials/terraform/install-cli).